Val McDermid ends support of Raith Rovers over 'rapist' David Goodwillie signing

 Ms McDermid said she felt “physically sick” after Goodwillie’s signing was announced on Monday night, and said she was cutting ties with the Kircaldy team.

+Rape Crisis Scotland have also condemned the decision to sign Goodwillie, saying it was a "bad decision" which should be "withdrawn".

+Captain of Raith Rovers women's team, Tyler Rattray, has also quit the club after a decade.
+She said of the decision to sign Goodwillie: "I want nothing to do with it."

-The former Raith Rovers board member, who has a stand at the ground named after her, previously urged the club not buy the player from Clyde in the January transfer window.
+Ms McDermid, a former Raith Rovers board member who has a stand at the ground named after her, previously urged the club not buy the player from Clyde in the January transfer window.

 I have this morning ended my lifelong support of @RaithRovers over their signing of the rapist David Goodwillie.
 I have cancelled next season’s shirt sponsorship over this disgusting and despicable move.
 This shatters any claim to be a community or family club.
 1/2— Val McDermid (@valmcdermid) February 1, 2022